global-container-format/gcf-spec/README.md

 The format identifier is the string `GC##` encoded as a single 32 bits unsigned integer, where `##` is a double digit unsigned integer number representing the version.

-For GCF version 2, this is equal to the string "GC02".
+For GCF version 2, this is equal to the string "GC02", encoded as 0x32304347.

 Files can be stored both as big-endian and little-endian.
 File endianness can be inferred by inspecting the first byte of the file.
 For little-endian encoded files, the first byte will always be 0x47 (the equivalent ASCII character code for the letter "G").
-Conforming read-only implementations are not obliged to support both byte orders, while read-write implementations should.
+Conforming read-only implementations are not required to support both byte orders, while read-write implementations should.

 ### Container flags